orfeon/DataflowTemplates/README.md

 ## Template Parameters

 ### SpannerToText

+SpannerToText support json and csv format, and support partition query and single query.
+These settings must be reflected as different template pipeline.
+You can deploy each template pipeline with parameters '--type' and '--single'.
+Parameter '--type' should be set 'json' or 'csv'. (default is 'json') Parameter '--single' should be set true or false. (default is false)

 | Parameter       | Type   | Description                                      |
 |-----------------|--------|--------------------------------------------------|
 | projectId       | String | projectID for Spanner you will read.             |